Chart Color Schemes

 An assessment of population growth drivers in Manly - Fairlight reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Manly - Fairlight's population is around 24,425 as of Nov 2025.
-This reflects an increase of 1,987 people since the 2021 Census, which reported a population of 22,438 people.
+Based on AreaSearch's analysis, Manly - Fairlight's population is around 24,425 as of Nov 2025.
+This reflects an increase of 1,987 people (8.9%) since the 2021 Census, which reported a population of 22,438 people.
 The change is inferred from the estimated resident population of 24,289 from the ABS as of June 2024 and an additional 132 validated new addresses since the Census date.
 This level of population equates to a density ratio of 3,623 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Manly - Fairlight's growth rate of 8.9% since the 2021 census exceeded the SA4 region (3.2%), along with the SA3 area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration contributing approximately 80.0% of overall population gains during recent periods.
+Manly - Fairlight's 8.9% growth since the 2021 census exceeded the SA4 region (3.2%), along with the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 80.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, Manly - Fairlight is expected to grow by 2,990 persons to 2041, recording a gain of 11.7% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Considering the projected demographic shifts, a population increase just below the median of statistical areas across the nation is expected, with the area expected to grow by 2,990 persons to 2041 based on the latest annual ERP population numbers, reflecting recording a gain of 11.7% in total over the 17 years.

 Frequently Asked Questions - Population